jharenza/handbook/docs/development/repo_guide.md

 ---

-Keeping code repositories consistent is important to allow developers and interested users to navigate and contribute to the Kids First codebase.
+Keeping code repositories consistent is important to allow developers and interested users to navigate and contribute to the D3b codebase.
 Here, we lay out the fundamental components that each repository under the [D3b Organization](https://github.com/d3b/) should include.